-Stone Mountain city council member Steve Higgins on Friday met with Bob Cowhig, Stone Mountain Memorial Association's director of planning and development, about the possibility of relocating the city's controversial dog park to an area of Stone Mountain Park.
+Stone Mountain city council member Steve Higgins on Friday met with Bob Cowhig, Stone Mountain Memorial Association's director of planning and development, about the possibility of relocating the city's to an area of Stone Mountain Park.

 Higgins suggested a wooded area off a trail into the park.
 The trail begins at the Visitors Center on Main Street in the City of Stone Mountain and meanders into Stone Mountain Park.

 Through e-mail correspondence, Cowhig told Patch that the location is in the park's natural district and would require clearing one to two acres of trees.

 "They are welcome to keep the park in the current location but that’s all we have to offer," Cowhig wrote in his e-mail.
 The Stone Mountain Memorial Association owns the land on which the dog park sits, at Poole and Third Streets.

 "I didn't think the park would be interested," Higgins told Patch Friday.
 "They said they had talked about a dog park previously and the consensus was they don't want a dog park in Stone Mountain Park because it's too much trouble."

 "That spot would require quite a bit of work and they're not in favor of cutting any trees," Higgins said.

 Higgins had also inquired about another part of the park property that's clearer, but it's mostly open to the public only for educational purposes, he said.